menu

 Hindsville is a blue-collar town, with 38.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hindsville is a town of sales and office workers, farmers, fishers, or foresters, and transportation and shipping workers.
 There are especially a lot of people living in Hindsville who work in sales jobs (45.45%), farm management occupations (22.08%), and office and administrative support (7.79%).

-Hindsville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Hindsville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Hindsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.